pulakk/blog/remote-camera/index.md

 * Wireguard VPN Server on Digital Ocean droplet
 * Custom domain name pointing to Digital Ocean droplet (Optional)

-Choosing this setup meant that the internet access from my router would be behind a CGNAT.
-So, DDNS did not work for me and I had to setup a wireguard VPN tunnel from my router to a hosted server to access my router through that server.
-I picked Digital ocean but any other cloud provider should do, as long as you can access the server through your terminal via SSH or PuTTY.

 ## Steps